Chain¶

 A fan-in entry rides on a specific child in the children: list

-via the mapping form (AB.6 2026-05-19 — per-child shape; chain-level
+via the mapping form.
+The flag lives per-child (the chain-level

-fan_in / expected_parent_count were retired so mixed-cardinality
+fan_in / expected_parent_count were retired) so one chain can

-chains compose naturally — some 1:1 children + some N:1 children
+mix 1:1 and N:1 children naturally — some 1:1 children plus some N:1

 YAML shape — a bare child (no flags) lowers to defaults: